gbiggs/rtctree/README.txt

 For further documentation, see the generated API documentation.

 For examples, see the rtshell set of utilities.
-These illustrate using rtctree to perform most of the actions possible using RTSystemEditor.
+These illustrate using RTCTree to perform most of the actions possible using RTSystemEditor.

 Repository